cse163/book/README.md

 ```
 # From the top-most directory
-make --directory book_source html
+jupyter-book build book_source/source

-# Or, from the book_source directory
+# Or with the make command
 make html
 ```

-This will rebuild the whole book into the `book_source/build` directory, which might take some time depending on the change.
+This will rebuild the whole book into the `book_source/source/_build` directory, which might take some time depending on the change.

 ### Committing and pushing changes

 Stage any changes to the `book_source` and push.
 We **do not** stage any changes to build files.
 Whenever we push to `main`, GitHub Actions will build the site again and deploy it to the `gh-pages` branch.

 **Special note aboute deploying:**